-The Four Benefits of Pre-Writing (a guest post by Kaitlin Hillerich of Ink and Quills)
+Exploring The Four Benefits of Pre-Writing (with guest writer Kaitlin Hillerich)

 Before you even sit down to type the first word of your novel, there’s some groundwork you need to do first.